semodi/semodi.github.io/_pages/nyc_neighborhood.md

 ## Results

-For visualization purposes, one calculate the Pareto frontier for a subset of the metrics introduced above.
+For visualization purposes, I will start by only considering the Pareto frontier for a subset of the metrics introduced above.
 The following graphic shows neighborhoods that are  Pareto optimal with respect to rent, crime rate and average rent.

 {% include pareto_3d.html %}